 Students are placed in small, ability-based groups for instruction in mathematics and language arts, so that they receive an education at their individual level.
 We are able to accommodate students who are working at a middle or high school level in these subjects, while maintaining a rich and hands-on classroom experience.
 We believe that it is perfectly normal for students to be stronger in one area than another, and we place kids in the class that is right for them!

 The Joule School admits students ages 6-11 for elementary classes.
 Classes run from 8:30 - 4:00 Monday through Friday, and include gardening, cooking, touch typing, and a choice of foreign language.
-Private piano lessons are also available for a fee.

 Our school uses a Montessori-style Independent Work period where students complete assignments, such as math and spelling practice, at school.
 This means that students are not expected to have homework.

 The application process begins with a 30 minute phone interview, after which your child may be invited for a school visit.
 Click the yellow button at the bottom of the page to choose a date and time for your interview.
-To learn about admissions requirements at Joule, please click here.